Moving forwards together to a positive future

 - to develop community spirit, promote a common ethos and shared values, and reinforce positive attitudes.

-At Roselyn House school we have a morning whole school assembly of collective worship based around a ‘theme of the week’.
-These themes are planned in advance and represent areas of life which are relevant to the young people, based around a particular celebration event.
-They have spiritual, moral and cultural reference.
-Often these are taken by each member of staff within the school and often involve group or individual participation from the students.
+At Roselyn House School we have two morning whole school assemblies of collective worship based around a ‘theme’.
+These themes are planned in advance and represent areas of life which are relevant to the young people or based around a particular celebration event.
+They have spiritual, moral, social and cultural reference.
+Often these are taken by senior members of staff within the school, but can involve any staff and often involve group or individual participation from the students.
 Students are encouraged to join in where appropriate.
-There is also a system of reward where an individual student is rewarded for guessing correctly the theme of the week’s assemblies.
-This encourages students to find out more about the theme or to research what may be the content and thus reflect on what they have heard.
-Some assemblies can contain challenges for the students in order to gain additional reward through participation.
+There is also a system of reward for participation.
+This encourages students to follow the school’s behaviour policy, to develop in confidence and to be mindful of others.
+Some assemblies can contain challenges for the students in order to gain additional reward.
 Friday afternoon is a celebration of student’s achievement through the week and certificates are given out for students to take home.
-The student who has the highest weekly points is also revealed.
+The Headteacher’s Award is given for Learning Achievement throughout the week and work displayed on the Headteacher’s Board.

 Whose responsibility is it?

-At Roselyn House School the arrangements for collective worship are the responsibility of the Headteacher and co-ordinated by a Senior Teacher.
-Staff members volunteer to deliver on a particular theme.
+At Roselyn House School the arrangements for collective worship are the responsibility of the Headteacher and co-ordinated by a Senior Teacher, Mr Lancaster.
+This is supported by our Behaviour Support Mentor, Mr Birkenhead.

 Collective worship at Roselyn House School is aimed to be appropriate to the family backgrounds, ages and aptitudes of the students within our school.
 They are determined to be fun, informative and thought provoking.